gijs/applitude/index.md

 * At first, learn about building DSLs with Xtext, for example by following the tutorial in the [Xtext Getting started documentation](http://www.eclipse.org/Xtext/documentation/).
 * I wrote a tutorial for the original Applause project which shows [how to install everything and create a project from scratch](http://www.ralfebert.de/blog/xtext/applause_new_app/).
 Almost everything still holds true for iApplause.
-* Import the example projects in Eclipse, inspect the `*.applause` documents, run the projects from Xcode, inspect the generated code.
+* Import the example projects in Eclipse, inspect the `*.app` documents, run the projects from Xcode, inspect the generated code.

 ## Demo Example project